cyndishan/sales-analysis-project-sql/README.md

-# 📊 Sales Performance Analysis (SQL & Python Project)
+# 📊 Sales Performance Analysis (SQL & PowerBI Project)

 ## 🧠 Project Overview

-This project analyzes a fictional retail company's sales data using SQL to uncover trends and performance patterns across time, products, and customer segments.
-The goal is to generate insights that can support decision-making for marketing, inventory, and sales strategies.
+This project analyzes a fictional retail company's sales data using SQL to uncover trends and performance patterns across stores, time, and products.
+The goal is to generate insights that can support decision-making for marketing and sales strategies.

 ## 📂️ Dataset